ststefa/terrasplunk/README.md

+# Overview

-This module is about creating and maintaining the splunk platform
+This module is about creating and maintaining the splunk platform.

-It is the next evolutionary step after cehwing on terraform for a while.
-See the splunkprod project for that.
+It is the next evolutionary step after chewing on terraform for a while.
+See the `splunkprod` project for that.

 There is a superb talk recorded on Hashiconf which elaborates on the phases of terraform code.
 See